stfc/PSyclone/doc/configuration.rst

                         APIs supported by PSyclone (gunghoproto, dynamo0.1,
                         dynamo0.3, gocean0.1, gocean1.0).
 If there is no
-                        API specified and there is only one API-specific section is in the config file loaded, this API will be used.
+                        API specified and there is only one API-specific section in the config file loaded, this API will be used.
 This value can be overwritten by the command line option '-api'.
 If there is no API entry in the config file, and '-api' is not specified on the